dandoh/symbolic-agda/src/symbolic/Exp.lagda.md

 ** Subtraction
 // TODO: a - b = a + (-1) `scale` b

-TODO: More on this later add we add scaling later.
+// TODO: More on this later as we add scaling.

 * Partial derivative and 𝟙-form.
 ** 1-form
-We know in first-year math about implicit differentiation e.g, taking derivative y' = dy/dx on the circle (r, x, y : ℝ) r² = x² + y²
+We know in first-year math about implicit differentiation e.g, taking derivative y' = dy/dx on the circle r² = x² + y² (r, x, y : ℝ)
  ⇒ 0 = 2x(dx) + 2y(dy)
  ⇒ dy/dx = - x / y

 But what are dx, dy?
-What is their "type"
+What is their "type"?

-However, in the language of differential geometry, their type is `𝟙-form`.
+In the language of differential geometry, their type is `𝟙-form`.
-`d` is an operator that turn a scalar field to 𝟙-form field, i.e
+`d` is an operator that turn a scalar field to 𝟙-form (or covector) field, i.e
           f : ℝ² ⟶ ℝ
       then
          df : ℝ² ⟶ 𝟙-form
+ df(xₒ, yₒ) eats a vector in the tangent space at (xₒ, yₒ) and gives us back a real number, or in the language of dependent type: df : (xₒ yₒ : ℝ) → TM(xₒ, yₒ) → ℝ

 But we don't need to know about diffrential geometry.
-The only thing we care about 𝟙-form is that 𝟙-form and ℝ form a vector space, and that
+We only need to know that 𝟙-form and ℝ form a vector space, and as we expect:
          df = (∂f/∂x) dx + (∂f/∂y) dy
-  and that it gives us a nice way to formalize the type of expressions in the process of computing partial derivatives.
+  ...and that it gives us a nice way to formalize the type of expressions in the process of computing partial derivatives.

 ** Multi-dimensional partial derivatives
 Let x, y : Exp 2x2 ℝ